ankechiang/CO2Vec/README.md

-# CO2Vec
+# CO2Vec: Embeddings of Co-Ordered Networks Based on Mutual Reinforcement
-Official implementation of CO2Vec: Embeddings of Co-Ordered Networks Based on Mutual Reinforcement (DSAA 2020).
+Official implementation of our paper "CO2Vec: Embeddings of Co-Ordered Networks Based on Mutual Reinforcement" (DSAA 2020).
+CO2Vec is an order representation learning model for co-ordered netwroks.

 ## Dependencies
 The core learning model is built using [PyTorch](https://pytorch.org/)